 - In the bowl of stand mixer fitted with paddle attachment, combine flour, sugars, dark cocoa powder, baking soda, baking powder, and salt at low speed.
 In mixing bowl, whisk together buttermilk, oil, eggs, and vanilla.
 On low speed, incorporate the buttermilk mixture into the dry mixture and beat until just combined.
 Next add the hot coffee until fully incorporated.

 - Evenly distribute batter between the three prepared pans.
 Wrap pans with evenbake strips*.
 Bake for 30-35 minutes.
-Test doneness with a toothpick inserted into the center of the cake.
-If it comes out clean, the cake is done!
+Insert a toothpick into the middle of the cake--if it comes out clean, the cake is done.
 Cool in pans for 30 minutes, then invert onto a greased rack to cool.
 When cooled completely, wrap tightly in plastic wrap and transfer to freezer till ready to use.

 DARK CHOCOLATE GANACHE